youneuoy/M2TWEOP-luaPlugin/docs/EOPDocs/source/BATTLE_RESULT_TUTORIAL.md

-# How To Play Hotseat Battles Online with Medieval II: Total War - Engine Overhaul Project
+# Play Hotseat Battles Online

 1. Download and install EOP
    * Download EOP from the **#m2tweop-testing** channel in the [M2TWEOP discord](https://discord.gg/VSX4359jNW)